-As a plant based eater, I’ve heard all the arguments, but can meat really be obtained ethically, and which methods are the least cruel, or in this case ethical?
+As a vegan, I’ve heard all the arguments, but can meat really be obtained ethically, and which methods are the least cruel, or in this case ethical?

 I’ve learnt something very big as a vegan, both about other people and myself, and that is, people are very protective of their lifestyles, whether they are vegan or omnivore, so for us vegans, when it comes to protecting or justifying the way we live our lives, we become very accustomed to answering many questions and arguments that are put against our ethical ways of living, one of the biggest arguments being: “But they don’t feel anything,” or, “I only buy high quality free range meat.”